mikheyev/ecology-r-code/_sources/human-population.md

 pop
 ```

 Note: We are taking $\Delta N$ and $\Delta t$ using the `lead` command.
 All it code does is take all the values of a column pairwise, and subtracts the *leading* value from the one before it.
+This is why there is a `NA` in the last row -- there is no corresponding value for `lead` to take.

 *Question:* Examine the new pop variable, at when did the human population have the highest per capita growth rate?